urbit/docs/docs/hoon/concepts.md

 head-first for either a `face` named `foo`, or a `core` with the arm `foo`.
 If it finds a face, the product is a *leg*, or subtree of the subject.
 If it finds a core, it computes the arm formula with that core as the subject.
 A limb can also be a slot (direct tree address), like `+15`.

+The hoon compiler always resolves a limb to a tree axis lookup, regardless of the kind of limb.

 `boo:[foo=12 baz=23 boo=34]` evaluates to `34`.
 `+6:[foo=12 baz=23 boo=34]` evaluates to `baz=23`.